 Don’t do to Jews what you wouldn’t do to other minorities.

 EDIT (Monday, 6/12/17): It has recently come to my attention that Noah Berlatsky, a subject of my previous article, fired back with another piece in the Forward.
 Although I am hesitant to perpetuate an ongoing back and forth, Berlatsky’s column offered up enough new points (along with some petulant ad hominem attacks on my person) to make a response worthwhile.
 So without further ado….

 He kicks off his piece with an allegation that Gadot was cast “because people see her as white”.
 In reality, she was cast because she bore a close enough resemblance to her comic book counterpart, just like Lynda Carter decades before her.
 For those not in the know, Carter was of Mexican descent.
 Does Berlatsky consider white passing Mexicans white too?
 Highly unlikely.
 Only Jews are expected to be 100 percent oppressed, 100 percent of the time.
 Anything less than that consigns them to “whiteness”, but not other ethnic minorities.
 Why is that?

 Berlatsky then proceeds to attribute my (alleged) anger to my “whiteness”.
-Perhaps he is unaware that my Jewish half is actually Iraqi-Jewish?
-Who knows, but I seriously doubt he considers Mizrahim white, even when they look like me.
+Perhaps he has never actually seen pictures of my Jewish family.
+And I seriously doubt he considers, say… Mizrahim white, even when they look like me.
 But either way, his attribution of my criticism to me “not liking to be told that I’m white” is a textbook example of an ad hominem fallacy.
 He also insists within the same paragraph that Ashkenazi Jews are not an ethnicity, despite conclusive genetic proof to the contrary (why else would there be genetic diseases exclusive to Ashkenazim?).